MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/Methods/set-training-percent.md

 ---
 title: Set Training Percent | Microsoft Docs
-description: Sets the training completed as a percentage.
+description: Sets the training set size as a percentage of the total dataset size.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf